aaronparker/aaronparker.github.io/_posts/2006-12-06-deploying-adobe-reader-8.md

 ## UPDATES

   * AppDeploy.com has been updated with an Adobe Reader 8 specific entry: <http://www.appdeploy.com/packages/detail.asp?id=915>
-  * Set this DWORD value to 1 `HKEY_LOCAL_MACHINESoftwareAdobeAcrobat Reader8.0DowntownbDontShowAtLaunch`> and this DWORD value to 0 `HKEY_LOCAL_MACHINESoftwareAdobeAcrobat Reader8.0DowntownbGoOnline`>, to supress the Beyond Adobe Reader window and feature;
+  * Set this DWORD value to 1 `HKEY_LOCAL_MACHINESoftwareAdobeAcrobat Reader8.0DowntownbDontShowAtLaunch`> and this DWORD value to 0 `HKEY_LOCAL_MACHINESoftwareAdobeAcrobat Reader8.0DowntownbGoOnline`>, to SUPPRESS the Beyond Adobe Reader window and feature;
   * The Adobe Updater is installed along with Reader to here: `%CommonProgramFiles%AdobeUpdater5`>
   * Adobe Updater has created a folder in my Documents folder: `DocumentsUpdater5AdobeUpdaterreader8rdr-en_US`>
   * So Joe... has an excellent post on installing Adobe Reader 8: [A Step-by-Step Guide to Silently Installing and Configuring Adobe Reader 8](http://sojoe.info/2006/12/09/a-step-by-step-guide-to-silently-installing-and-configuring-adobe-reader-8/)